Gtomika/pizza-roller-bot/README.md

 are added.

 Additionally, the bot is able to create a daily sports poll to a preselected channel.
 This channel is configurable from AWS SSM parameter store.
+The results of the poll will then be processed and saved.

 ## How to develop